-For the year ended June 30, 2018, the Scientific Advisory Board was granted fully vested warrants to purchase 45,728 shares of common stock at exercise prices between \$0.64-\$1.56 per share expiring in the fiscal year ending June 30, 2022.
+For the year ended June 30, 2018, the Scientific Advisory Board was granted fully vested warrants to purchase 2,287 shares of common stock at exercise prices between \$12.80- \$31.20 per share expiring in the fiscal year ending June 30, 2022.
 These warrants were valued at \$16,770 and recorded as consulting expense.

-For the year ended June 30, 2018, Eugene Seymour was granted five year warrants (the "Warrants") to purchase 250,000 shares of the Company's common stock, par value \$0.001 per share (the "Common Stock") at an exercise price of \$2.00 per share, vesting in three, equal installments over three years with the last installment vesting on May 1, 2021, as part of the Severance Agreement.
-The fair value of these warrants were valued at \$53,500 and recorded as Employee compensation expense.
+For the year ended June 30, 2018, Eugene Seymour was granted five year warrants (the "Warrants") to purchase 12,500 shares of the Company's common stock, par value \$0.001 per share (the "Common Stock") at an exercise price of \$40.00 per share, vesting in three, equal installments over three years with the last installment vesting on May 1, 2021.
+The fair value of these warrants were valued at \$53,500 and recorded as employee compensation expense for severance.

-For the year ended June 30, 2018, the Company's Board of Directors authorized the issuance of 57,650 shares of its Series A Convertible Preferred Stock, which are fully vested with a restrictive legend for employee compensation.
+For the year ended June 30, 2018, the Company's Board of Directors authorized the issuance of 2,888 shares of its Series A preferred stock, which are fully vested with a restrictive legend for employee compensation.
 The Company recorded an expense of \$136,106, which is the fair value at date of issuance.

-For the year ended June 30, 2018, the Company recognized a noncash compensation expense of \$267,144 related to Series A Preferred Shares issued on July 21, 2015 in accordance with Dr. Anil Diwan's employment agreement that vest over the three years ended June 30, 2018.
+For the year ended June 30, 2018, the Company recognized a noncash compensation expense of \$267,144 related to Series A preferred shares issued on July 21, 2015 in accordance with Dr. Anil Diwan's employment agreement that vest over the three years ended June 30, 2018.

-For the year ended June 30, 2018, the Company recognized a noncash compensation expense of \$121,008 related to Series A Preferred Shares issued on July 21, 2015 in accordance with Dr. Eugene Seymour's employment agreement that vested over three years.
+For the year ended June 30, 2018, the Company recognized a noncash compensation expense of \$121,008 related to Series A preferred stock issued on July 21, 2015 in accordance with Dr. Eugene Seymour's employment agreement that vested over three years.
 On January 27, 2018, Dr. Eugene Seymour resigned as Chief Executive Officer and as a Director of the Company.
-See Note 12 to the Financial Statements.
+See Note 10 to the Financial Statements.

-For the year ended June 30, 2018, the Company's Board of Directors authorized the issuance of 150,000 shares of its Series A Convertible Preferred Stock, which are fully vested with a restrictive legend to the Holder of the company's Series C Convertible Debenture in consideration for its waiver of all early redemption payments provided for in the Debenture.
+For the year ended June 30, 2018, the Company's Board of Directors authorized the issuance of 7,500 shares of its Series A Convertible preferred stock, which are fully vested with a restrictive legend to the Holder of the company's Series C Convertible Debenture in consideration for its waiver of all early redemption payments provided for in the Debenture.
 The Company recorded an expense of \$314,343, which is the fair value at date of issuance.

-For the year ended June 30, 2018, the Company's Board of Directors authorized the issuance of 71,430 fully vested shares of its common stock for employee compensation for severance.
+For the year ended June 30, 2018, the Company's Board of Directors authorized the issuance of 3,572 fully vested shares of its common stock for employee compensation for severance.
 The Company recognized a noncash compensation expense of \$65,716.

-For the year ended June 30, 2018, the Company's Board of Directors authorized the issuance of 243,759 fully vested shares of its common stock with a restrictive legend for consulting services.
+For the year ended June 30, 2018, the Company's Board of Directors authorized the issuance of 12,188 fully vested shares of its common stock with a restrictive legend for consulting services.
 The Company recorded an expense of \$156,190, which was the fair value at the dates of issuance.

-For the year ended June 30, 2018, the Company's Board of Directors authorized the issuance of 49,777 fully vested shares of its common stock with a restrictive legend for Director services.
+For the year ended June 30, 2018, the Company's Board of Directors authorized the issuance of 2,489 fully vested shares of its common stock with a restrictive legend for Director services.
 The Company recorded an expense of \$45,000, which was the fair value at date of issuance.